uc-cdis/gen3.org/content/resources/user/_index.md

 * OPEN-SOURCE

-We believe that collaboration creates a knowledge pool that not only drives better software development, but also connects us to a active community in pursuit of shared social impact.
+We believe that collaboration creates a knowledge pool that not only drives better software development, but also connects us to an active community in pursuit of shared social impact.
 We have long benefitted from open-source software and are committed to contributing to future generations of software and scholars.

 * OPEN INFRASTRUCTURE